the toronto skyline at night one of the free things you can see in Toronto

 Imagine a farm located in the downtown core of a city.
 Why imagine it?
 Just visit Riverdale Farm located smack dab in the middle of the downtown Toronto community of Cabbagetown.

-This 7.5-acre facility is a working farm, complete with stuff like cows, horses, sheep, pigs and chickens, vegetable gardens and a farmer you can chat with as he does his chores.
+This 7.5-acre facility is a working farm, complete with cows, horses, sheep, pigs and chickens, vegetable gardens and a farmer you can chat with as he does his chores.

 If the kids are tagging along, there’s a free wading pool for them to cool off—just tell them to make sure the animals don’t mistake it for a watering hole.

-Best of all you don’t even have to exchange a chicken or a dozen eggs to get in because Riverdale Farm is a free thing to do in Toronto.
+Best of all you don’t even have to exchange a chicken or a dozen eggs to get in because Riverdale Farm costs nothing to visit.

 3. Get active at Evergreen Brick Works